louishourcade/AWS-lambda-psycopg2/README.md

 which contains libraries needed to compile applications that directly interact with PostgreSQL management server.
 It also installs
 `pandas` and `psycopg2` indicated in the `requirements.txt` file.

-Creating a Lambda function from a Dockerfile thus enable developers to easily edit the image used by their Lambda functions, and therefore use `psycopg2` in Lambda to interact with Postgres databases.
+Creating a Lambda function from a Dockerfile thus enables developers to easily edit the image used by their Lambda functions, and therefore use `psycopg2` in Lambda to interact with Postgres databases.

 ## Conclusion

-This code sample illustrates how developers can use the `psycopg2` library within their Lambda functions to interact with their postgres database.
+This code sample illustrates how developers can import the `psycopg2` library within their Lambda functions to interact with their postgres database.

 While this works with other python libraries such as `pandas`, adding the `psycopg2` library to a .zip Lambda deployment package is not enough because Lambda default AMI does not include the required PostgreSQL libraries.